Bringing functional to the frontend: Clojure + ClojureScript for the web

 The above is valid Clojure code, not another language whose syntax you have to learn or separate compiler to use.
 It’s the same language you’re using to write the core logic of your web server.
 You trade the whitespace oriented syntax for a data structure oriented syntax, but you gain a lot since you have a full and powerful language at your disposal:

-• You can write convenience functions to remove boilerplate more effectively, for instance the include-css and include-javascript functions are simply generating the data for anchor and CSS stylesheet elements (You could in principle write partial jade templates for these, but for a single element they wouldn’t really make things more concise).
+functions are simply generating the data for anchor and CSS stylesheet elements (You could in principle write partial jade templates for these, but for a single element they wouldn’t really make things more concise). - You can avoid the procedural for-loop to add scripts.
+Instead, just use map to generate the data for scripts, which is both less code and more functional.

-• Since your template is data, you can write ‘middleware’-like functions to transform template data.
+- Since your template is data, you can write ‘middleware’-like functions to transform template data.

-As an example of this last point, you might notice the absence of cdnAsset in the Clojure template above.
+in the Clojure template above.
 Wrapping every relative asset URL in this function is a bad idea; it is tedious and error prone.
 Since our Clojure templates are just Clojure data, we can instead transform the data before converting it to HTML to map each resource link to it’s CDN variant:

 This makes it far easier to ensure that all the assets we want in the CDN are there without having to remember in each of our templates.